 Psychosocial Project (20 Points)

 These are projects on selected topics relevant to the helping professions.
 Topics, project dates, and project requirements will be covered in a separate handout that will be posted on Canvas and discussed in detail during a class lecture.
+Psychosocial projects will not be uniform, and students are encouraged to be creative in how they approach them.
+This means that students will have many options available for how they approach this project (presentation, videos, papers, websites, interpretive dance, etc.).
+You will be required, however, to share what you’ve learned in researching the project with the class.
+There is a wide array of topics that can be chosen for this project, and I encourage you to choose something that is important to you specifically.

 Reflections (20 Points – 5 per Reflections)